-If you’re really struggling with losing weight, then you’re probably thinking that yoga isn’t the answer to all your problems.
+If you’re struggling with losing weight, then you probably think that yoga isn’t the answer to all your problems.

-Yes, specific yoga poses are very difficult, and require a lot of conditioning, and skill.
+Yes, specific yoga poses are challenging, and require a lot of conditioning, and skill.
 But most aren’t THAT hard.

 So why should you consider yoga, over something like resistance training, or traditional cardio?